Lord Our Righteousness Church: Background

-Its leader Wayne Curtis Bent, born May 18, 1941, is known as Michael Travesser within the church.
+Bent, born Wayne Curtis Bent on May 18, 1941, is known as Michael Travesser within the church.
 Bent, once a Seventh-day Adventist pastor, left his denomination with others of like mind in 1987 and has since referred to that church as one of the "daughters of the great harlot" condemned in the book of Revelation.
 Bent claims that, during an experience in his living room in June 2000, God told him, "You are Messiah."
 Bent has since stated, "I am the embodiment of God.
 I am divinity and humanity combined."